Boot Waterproofing with Beeswax

 Beeswax Waterproofing for Boots

-However, you should understand that the wax can change the appearance of the shoe surface.
-Our goals is to protect our feet – not make a style statement.
-The color of the shoe may darken after waterpoofing with wax.
+Keep in mind, our goal is to protect our feet – not make a style statement.
+The color of the shoe may darken after waterpoofing with beeswax.

-Maybe you are hesitate to do this with new boots (though it would work).
-It is an excellent way to keep your toes dry inside older boots used around the farm or on the hiking trail.
+Maybe you are hesitant to do this with new boots-I would be (though it would work).
+However, it is an excellent way to keep your toes dry inside older boots used around the farm or on the hiking trail.

 Why is Beeswax Waterproof?